securityguy/DMRcmd/README.md

 This is early beta software.
 Please read this file in its entirety and use at your own risk.

-This program acts as an amateur radio DMR network server or proxy (see below) using the Homebrew repeater protocol (MMDVMHost variant) and can be configured to execute commands based on the traffic it receives from the user's hotspot.
+This program acts as an amateur radio DMR network server or proxy using the Homebrew MMDVMHost protocol and can be configured to execute commands based on the DMR traffic it receives from a hotspot.

-In addition to executing command-line functions, CMDcmd also includes a Home Assistant integration.
+In addition to executing command-line functions, DMRcmd also includes a Home Assistant integration.

 This software was inspired by PiStar-Remote by Andy Taylor (MW0MWZ) and DMRGateway by Jonathan Naylor (G4KLX).
 Collaboration and pull requests are welcome.

 ### Cautions